Sign Up For Our Latest Updates

-In offensive mode, ATACX can invest in U.S. large cap ETFs, U.S. small cap ETFs, or Emerging Market ETFs.
-In defensive mode, ATACX can invest in long duration bonds or short duration bonds.
+In offensive mode, ATAC can invest in U.S. large cap ETFs, U.S. small cap ETFs, or Emerging Market ETFs.
+In defensive mode, ATAC can invest in long duration bonds or short duration bonds.

 2. How do you manage risks in the portfolios?

 We manage risks by using diversified ETFs and employing a strategy that seeks to decrease the beta in our portfolios ahead of periods of market stress.
 It is important to note that while the fund can get defensive ahead of high volatility periods, this does not mean that volatility in the fund will not be higher at times than the stock market’s.
 Rather, fund volatility characteristics tend to be different than a simple buy and hold passive index.

 3. Why doesn’t the Fund go to cash or use short positions during defensive periods?